NelinaT/Cinema/README.md

     ![image](https://github.com/NelinaT/Cinema/assets/90975870/d24d3eb0-dc58-4725-9ee3-5a2c67b252e7)

 Admin account:

-The Admin can in the site has the same rules as the Customer, but he has a full access to the admin panel and can make changes there;
+The Admin has the same rules as the Customer, but he has a full access to the admin panel and can make changes there;
 He can:
   -creat hall and change it's name and type